chevron_left Health risks

 Bird flu

 Bird flu, or avian influenza, is a disease impacting poultry and other birds, caused by influenza virus variants that are highly contagious among birds.
-These viruses can cause illness and even death in birds.
-Certain bird flu strains can also infect humans, leading to severe flu-like symptoms, but this occurs only through direct, close contact with infected birds.
+The virus mainly occurs in birds, but in some cases it can also infect humans.
+This usually happens through direct contact with infected animals or their droppings.

 Bird flu is present worldwide.
 The Netherlands serves as a crucial stopover for migratory birds, with nearly all of them stopping or flying over the country.
 This involves hundreds of millions of birds annually, potentially carrying and introducing new bird flu variants.